Can You Take Tylenol While Pregnant?

 How much Tylenol can I take while pregnant?

-With your physician’s approval, you can take the recommended adult dosage of regular-strength Tylenol while you’re pregnant: two 325mg tablets or liquid capsules every four to six hours while symptoms last, and don’t take more than 10 tablets or capsules in 24 hours.
-Even if your pain or fever doesn’t totally subside, “be aware that the manufacturer of Tylenol recommends a maximum exposure of 3-3.25g of acetaminophen in one day,” Dr. Hedge says.
+Talk to your doctor first, but in most cases, you can take the recommended adult dosage of regular-strength Tylenol while you're pregnant.
+But if your pain or fever doesn't totally subside, "be aware that the manufacturer of Tylenol recommends a maximum exposure of 3-3.25g of acetaminophen in one day," Dr. Hedge says.

 If you're taking anything other than regular Tylenol—like if you're taking Tylenol Extra Strength, for example—the math is going to be a little different, but it's still extremely important to follow the dosage information provided by the manufacturer.

-Also consider why you’re taking the Tylenol.
+Also consider why you're taking the Tylenol.
 Is it for a very minor ache that might go away in an hour or so, or that might be helped by a little bit of stretching?
-Since Tylenol is considered safe for pregnancy in moderation, you shouldn’t grab it for every small twinge (since there are a lot during pregnancy).
-But definitely do take it if your pain is moderate and consistently bothersome, or if you have a fever.
+Since Tylenol is considered safe for pregnancy in moderation, you shouldn't grab it for every small twinge (since there are a lot during pregnancy).
+But can be a safe option if your pain is moderate and consistently bothersome, or if you have a fever.

 What about Tylenol PM?

-Tylenol PM is actually a combination of two drugs: acetaminophen and diphenhydramine (better known as the antihistamine that’s in things like Benadryl).
+Tylenol PM is actually a combination of two drugs: acetaminophen and diphenhydramine (the antihistamine that's in things like Benadryl).
 Both drugs are considered safe for short-term, occasional, provider-approved use while pregnant.
-The suggested dosage for adults is two caplets at bedtime, with no more than two caplets in a 24-hour period.
-Long term use isn’t recommended for anyone.
+Just be sure to stick to the suggested dosage given by your doctor, and keep in mind that long term use isn't recommended for anyone.

-If you’re having a lot of trouble sleeping or experiencing frequent insomnia, be sure to talk with your healthcare provider to find ways of helping you get the rest you need.
+If you’re having a lot of trouble sleeping or experiencing frequent insomnia, Tylenol PM may not be the best choice.
+Talk with your healthcare provider to find the most pregnancy-friendly ways of helping you get the rest you need.

 How to relieve pregnancy pain without medication